-Between February 1948 and March 1949 London Transport took delivery of 77 Q1 class trolleybuses 1765 – 1841), which included 1812.
+Between February 1948 and January 1949 London Transport took delivery of 77 Q1 class trolleybuses (fleet numbers 1765 – 1841), which included 1812.
 These were purchased to replace the 60 ‘Didlers’ which had inauguarated trolleybus operation in London in 1931 and 17 trolleybuses lost to enemy action during World War 2.

-In 1954 London Transport took the decision to abandon their trolleybus system in stages from the late 1950s over a number of years although it was originally planned that the Q1’s would remain in operation until at least the late 1960s.
+In 1954 London Transport took the decision to abandon their trolleybus system in stages from the late 1950s over a number of years although it was originally planned that the Q1s would remain in operation until 1970.
 In 1960, however, talks were held with trolleybus operators in Spain resulting in the sale of 125 of these vehicles; 1768 was placed in the London Transport Museum collection and 1841, the last of the 1948 batch, was scrapped because of its non-standard electrical equipment.

-1812 is currently on loan to the London Bus Museum, where it will be displayed until returning to Sandtoft in 2021.
+1812 is currently on loan to the London Bus Museum at Brooklands, where she will be on static display until returning to Sandtoft in 2021.